Kopila Valley School

 MORE THAN A SCHOOL

 Most of our 350 students come from poor socioeconomic backgrounds.
 Living in mud huts, abandoned or lacking access to education.
 So as much as our school serves as a place to learn, it is much more than that.
-It is also a day program where students enjoy a nutritious meal, basic medical and dental care and after-school activities like sports, music, crafts and cooking classes.
-The campus includes a Mental Health and Counseling Center, the Kopila Valley Health Clinic, tutoring room, computer lab, stage, and small library.
+It is also a day program where students enjoy a nutritious meal, basic medical and dental care and after-school activities like sports, music and dance, crafts and cooking classes.
+The campus includes a Mental Health and Counseling Center, the Kopila Valley Health Clinic, tutoring room, computer lab, stage, and a small library.
 We provide school uniforms and books for each student.

 During school hours, you will see our students taking pride in everything they do.
 They line up for class.
 They wash their faces and brush their teeth.
 They sit quietly for meetings.
 All of our students speak English in addition to Nepali, which is a big step up compared to their peers.
 But the goal of our school is not just literacy and learning facts.
 It’s about shining a light on each student’s potential and inspiring a belief that they can lead a better life.